 Xiaohongshu literally means “Little Red Book”.
 It is the Chinese Instagram where users share photos, videos, and shopping advice.
 Compared to Instagram in the West, shopping on social media is way more used in China.
 On average, Chinese netizens spend 6 hours per day on their phone.
-They scroll social media posts, updates, news, and are always looking for the last trends to follow.
+They scroll through social media posts, updates, and news, and are always looking for the last trends to follow.
 The store incorporated on Xiahongshu is an easy way to maintain your premium image and increase your sales.

 If you are a luxury brand, Xiaohongshu will help you reach a higher conversion rate among Chinese women.
-We would not recommend this app for men brands.
+We would not recommend this app for men’s brands.
 On Xiaohongshu, 80% of the users are women.
 It would be a payback strategy only if you share qualitative content, engage with your followers, share users’ posts about your products, and implement call-to-action.

 How to open a store on Xiaohongshu?
 First, you need to create an official account for your brand on Little Red Book.
 Then, you will have the possibility to register your store.
 The process is easier compared to other platforms because it is social media with a cross-border e-commerce model (CBEC).
 You will not need to have a Chinese license to sell your products.
 You can directly generate sales and Xiaohongshu will take care of the packaging and delivery.

 Key Advice to Perform with E-commerce in China

 In China, the most common mistake is to invest in advertising instead of branding first.
 The Chinese are very sensitive to word-of-mouth and brand image.
 If you want to perform, you need to invest in a Chinese website, Baidu SEO, social media, forums, press, influencers, and KOLs.
 In a word, branding is key for luxury brands.